 Worth every dollar spent to me.
 It's a fairly simple install and both companies have excellent customer service and support.
 They both answered all my annoying questions.

-If you are going to pull and repair something, I would just replace it with equipment that is so much better.
+If you are going to pull and repair something, just replace it with equipment that is so much better.

 Anonymous